sdsu-its/Django-Canvas-CrossLister/README.md

 # Canvas-CrossLister
-A tool for ITS staff to cross-list multiple courses at once.
+A web application that allows  ITS staff to cross-list multiple courses at once.

+Built using

+- Python
+- CanvasAPI